Heydon/cel-animation/README.md

 ### Basic example

-In the following basic example, we are including the only mandatory parameter, `$framecount`, which should always be equal to the number of frame elements - in this case, three (see above).
+In the this basic example, we are including the only mandatory parameter, `$framecount`, which should always be equal to the number of frame elements.
+In this case it's three (see above).

 ```
 .animation-name {